openEHR/CKM-mirror/README.md

 ### Marand's online ADL-designer
-Please note the somewhat odd directory choices used for saving new anbd imported assets described above.
+Please note the somewhat odd directory choices used for saving new and imported assets described above.
 Template files created in the tool are by default saved with a ".t.json"-file ending.
 They can also be exported to several formats.

 If you are using Marand's online ADL-designer https://ehrscape.marand.si/designerv2 and nobody in your organization has yet added this repo, then this setting should work: